 As a result of the COVID-19 pandemic there have been widespread impacts across the economy.
 With the increase in unemployment and many businesses being forced to close there has been a significant impact on the ability of tenants to pay rent.

 To address the issues created by the pandemic, the government introduced a National Cabinet Mandatory Code of Conduct, which covered commercial properties and how to deal with situations where tenants required relief from their obligations.
-Residential property on the other hand has been addressed at a state level.
+This was legislated at a State level based on the national guidelines available.
+Residential property on the other hand has only been addressed and legislated at a State level.

 Residential property cannot be leased to a related party and therefore transactions should always be considered as being on an ‘arms length’ basis with an unrelated party.